GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: Dataset

 We collect our images in our dataset based on the Global Terrace Map (GTM) with 10-m resolution \cite{li202510}.
 To ensure data quality and spatial coverage, we adopted the following screening strategies:

-\textbf{Spatial Distribution} We give selection priority to regions with dense terrace distribution and high topographic complexity according to GTM \cite{li202510}.
-We also select typical terraces in diverse landforms, such as the alpine terraces in southwestern China and the Sa Pa terraces in Vietnam, to evaluate the model's generalization ability across varied landforms.
-Fig \ref{fig:motivation} displays the major study areas covering fourteen countries around the world, including China, Vietnam, Tunisia, Ethiopia, Peru, Mexico and more.
-In addition, our dataset covers seven major geographic regions of China, including Central China, South China, North China, East China, Northwest China, Northeast China, and Southwest China.
-More images could be found in Appendix \ref{app:satellite}.
+\textbf{Spatial Coverage and Resolution} Following GTM \cite{li202510}, we prioritized regions with dense terrace distribution and complex topography, and further included representative terraces across diverse landforms—such as alpine terraces in southwestern China and the Sa Pa terraces in Vietnam—to assess model generalization across varied terrains.
+The dataset spans fourteen countries worldwide, including China, Vietnam, Tunisia, Ethiopia, Peru, and Mexico, as well as seven major geographic regions of China (Central, South, North, East, Northwest, Northeast, and Southwest).
+High-resolution images were collected from GF-2 and Google Earth with spatial resolutions ranging from 0.1 m to 1 m, covering different seasons and lighting conditions.
+All images were selected from cloud-free scenes acquired between 2021 and 2025 to ensure consistency and research suitability.
+Examples are shown in Fig.\ref{fig:motivation}, with additional samples in Appendix\ref{app:satellite}.

-\textbf{Image Resolution} We download a series of high-resolution terraced field images from Google Earth, with 0.1m$\sim$1m, ensuring the delicacy and clarity of the images.
-More importantly, these high-resolution terraced field images not only cover diverse seasonal changes but also capture the scenery under different lighting conditions, thus comprehensively showcasing the appearance of terraced fields in different environments.
-It is worth mentioning that all of these images were carefully selected from cloud-free terraced fields between 2021 and 2025, providing extremely valuable and high-quality data resources for related research.

 \textbf{Parcel Annotation} We construct the topological vectorization and annotations in terraced fields through QGIS.
 We recruit over 50 participants, comprising undergraduate and graduate students, to manually annotate the fine-grained terraced parcel and boundary with strict quality inspection.
 The specific implementation strategy is as follows: for areas with dense hierarchical structures and narrow boundaries (less than 0.5m), the common edge annotation method is adopted - prioritizing vectorization of large continuous parcels, and generating sub-parcel topologies through internal line feature cutting; For areas where the field ridge width is greater than or equal to 0.5 m, bilateral segmentation annotation is applied — independent vector boundaries are generated along both sides of the field ridge, and the ridge itself is removed to form a non-standard edge topology structure.